fleetdm/fleet/handbook/digital-experience/README.md

     - Google Drive
   6. Edit the calendar event description, changing “Notes” to “Agenda” when you're finished preparing the document to signify that this meeting has been prepped.

-### Confirm the CEO shadow dates
+### Confirm CEO shadow dates

-Once the onbaording Fleetie selects their 3 days to shadow the CEO and notifies the Head of Digital Experience (via slack).
-The CEO's calendar needs to reflect when the onbaording Fleetie is shadowing and the shadowability of those meetings for those 3 days.
+After the team member notifies the Head of Digital Experience (via Slack), the Head of DigExp will bring the dates to the next roundup as a "DISCUSS: CEO shadow dates".
+Use the following steps to confirm CEO shadow dates:

-1. Create an "all day" event on the calendar labeled "CEO shadow - [Name of onbaording Fleetie] (Job title)".
+1. Create an "All day", "Free" event on the CEO's calendar that matches the CEO shadow dates and name the calendar event "CEO shadow - [NAME] (Job title)".
-2. Go through the calendar and make sure all private meetings have "[no shadows]" in the event title.
-   - Confirm the shadowability for external meetings with the CEO during the next daily 🐈‍⬛🌪️ Roundup.
+3. Confirm the "shadowability" for external and nonrecurring internal meetings with the CEO during the next daily 🐈‍⬛🌪️ Roundup.
-   - For internal meetings such as, 1:1's and the E-Group, they should have "[no shadows]" in the event title.
-The remaining internal meetings should be considered having shadowability, unless said otherwise.
+4. Go through the calendar and make sure all private meetings (e.g. 1:1's, E-Group, and quarterly board meetings) have "[no shadows]" in the event title.

 ### Process the CEO's inbox